+Wacky =

-Wacky = Funny or amusing in a strange way
+Funny or amusing in a strange way

+Litigious =

-Litigious = Likely to sue
+Likely to sue

+Proliferate =

-Proliferate = To increase rapidly in number; to multiply
+To increase rapidly in number; to multiply

+Plethora =

-Plethora = A large or excessive amount of something "Warning: Holding iced candy in your hands for a long time will result in cold hands."
+A large or excessive amount of something

+"Warning: Holding iced candy in your hands for a long time will result in cold hands."

-"Warning: Toothpaste is liable to spurt.
+"Warning: Toothpaste may spurt.
 Make sure it doesn't get into your eye."

 Seriously?
 Japan is awash in warnings, says Josei Seven (Feb 26).
-Be careful of this, steer clear of that.
-Harmless, but irritating.
+Be careful of this, stay away from that.
+Harmless, but annoying.
 Adults resent being treated like children.
 Who can help getting annoyed when reading on an instant soup package, "Warning: Adding hot water will make this hot."

-Japan has long been known for this kind of thing.
-During the post-war U.S. Occupation its leader, General Douglas MacArthur, is said to have described Japan as "a nation of 12-year-olds."
+Japan has been known for this kind of thing for a long time.
+During the post-war U.S. Occupation, General Douglas MacArthur, is said to have described Japan as "a nation of 12-year-olds."
 In our own day the expression "nanny state" has become familiar.
-In train stations, on the street, in the media, via loudspeakers, billboards, handwritten signs and product labels, we are forever being admonished, in one form or another, to "be careful."
+In train stations, on the street, in the media, via loudspeakers, billboards, handwritten signs and product labels, we are forever being told to "be careful."

-And yet, Josei Seven observes, product label warnings excessive to the point of comedy originated not in Japan but in the U.S., where since 1997 there has been an "Annual Wacky Warning Labels Contest," one winner of which was a warning on a clothes iron: "Do not iron garment while wearing it."
+And yet, Josei Seven observes, excessive product label warnings originated not in Japan, but in the U.S. Since 1997 there has been an "Annual Wacky Warning Labels Contest,".
+A recent winner was a warning on a clothes iron: "Do not iron garment while wearing it."

-To much the same degree as Japan is known as an over-protective society, the U.S. is known as a litigious society.
+Japan is known as an over-protective society, and the U.S. is known as a litigious society.
 People sue each other - and consumers sue product manufacturers - at the drop of a hat.
-If American companies are tense, they have reason to be.
-Josei Seven reminds us of a suit 20-odd years ago involving a woman who spilled hot coffee on herself and sued the restaurant for damages - successfully - because there had been no warning on the paper cup.
+American companies have good reasons to be tense.
+Josei Seven reminds us of a case 20 years ago when a woman spilled hot coffee on herself and sued the restaurant for damages.
+She won, because there had been no warning on the paper cup.

-Japanese may be less inclined than Americans to haul each other into court, but in 1995, a new Product Liability Law came into force here, making the manufacturer responsible for damages to the consumer if the product was defective.
+Japanese may be less likely than

+Americans to haul each other into court,

+but in 1995, a new Product Liability Law

+was introduced.
+This law made the

+manufacturer responsible for damages to

+the consumer if the product was defective.

 But what exactly does "defective" mean?
+Is

-Is a paper cup from which hot water can spill defective?
-If a woman burns her forehead with a hot hair iron, is it the iron's fault?
+a paper cup from which hot water can spill

+defective?
+If a woman burns her forehead

+with a hot hair iron, is it the iron's fault?

 Better safe than sorry.
-And the warnings proliferated.
+And the warnings

+proliferated.

-And so, sure enough, have the complaints, Josei Seven learns from the National Consumer Affairs Center of Japan.
+And so, of course, have the complaints, Josei Seven learns from the National Consumer Affairs Center of Japan.
 Some of them seem rather surprising.
 A woman in her 50s said she suffered injuries to her chin while eating a snack biscuit that was harder than she'd expected.
-A woman in her 80s claimed a hose attached to a kitchen sink faucet shifted suddenly when she turned on the water, causing her to fall.
-The hose did in fact come with a warning - that it could be dangerous to small children.
-It said nothing about the elderly.
-Hence the complaint.
+A woman in her 80s claimed a hose attached to a kitchen sink faucet shifted suddenly when she turned on the water.
+This caused her to fall.
+The hose did in fact come with a warning.
+The warning said that it could be dangerous to small children.
+It said nothing about the elderly, so the lady complained.

-What the center did about these and a plethora of similar claims is not mentioned.
-There's no mention any of them ended up in court, but even if they didn't, manufacturers naturally want to protect themselves.
-Is it possible to cover all bases, to allow for all contingencies?
-Probably not, but the effort proceeds apace.
+The center received a plethora of similar claims.
+We don't know if any of them ended up in court, but even if they didn't, manufacturers naturally want to protect themselves.
+Is it possible to cover all bases, to allow for all possibilities?
+Probably not, but companies are trying harder.
 And so, "Warning: Be sure to remove all toothpaste from toothbrush after use."
 It may get moldy.
 You never know.